Our Programmes

 Democratic Republic of the Congo

-The country is ranked 179th out of 189 nations on the UNDP Human Development Index3.
+The country is ranked 179th out of 189 nations on the UNDP Human Development Index.
 According to World Bank data, approximately 64% of the population lives below the poverty line.

-Although the conflict is officially over, insecurity persists, particularly in the North-East and South Kivu regions, where armed gangs have a predilection for the subsoil, which is rich in precious resources and international mining issues.
+Although the conflict is officially over, insecurity persists, particularly in the north-east and in South Kivu province, which are areas favoured by armed gangs because of their mineral-rich subsoil and international mine sites.

-Fleeing poverty and in search of work in the mines, many men desert their families.
-Many die on the spot for lack of medical care or are killed by the armed gangs operating in the region; others return empty-handed, sometimes ill, and unable to provide for their families.
-In this highly degraded security, economic and social context, women find themselves abandoned with their children and unable to provide for their families.
+Many men flee poverty to look for work in the mines, deserting their families.
+Many die there because of a lack of medical care or are killed by the armed gangs operating in the region; others return home empty-handed, sometimes ill, and unable to provide for their families.
+In this extremely unfavourable security, economic and social context, women find themselves abandoned with their children and unable to provide for their families.

 Faits & Chiffres